 Protect it before XX or it will be lost: http:encoreduspam.c

-Since the beginning of the year, French mobile subscribers have been subjected to numerous smishing attacks.
-Operators and the AF2M (French Association for the Development of Multi-operator Multimedia Uses) have noticed an explosion of frauds.
-At the top of the list: CPF scams, social fraud, under the name of Ameli or CPAM, banks, Amazon or Chronospost delivery which would need a postage...
+Since the beginning of the year, French mobile subscribers have been subjected to a large number of smishing attacks.
+Operators and the AF2M (Association française pour le développement des usages Multimédia Multi-opérateurs) have noted an explosion in fraud.
+Top of the list: CPF scams, social fraud under the name of Ameli or CPAM, banks, Amazon or Chronospost deliveries requiring postage...

 The trend has really taken off in recent months, to the point where French operators and aggregators, in consultation with AF2M, have decided to introduce new rules for sending SMS Push (A2P).

-All stakeholders (French operators, AF2M, A2C*, aggregators, etc.) have agreed to change the rules for sending SMS to protect the identity of "sensitive" brands likely to be used, and guarantee greater security for mobile users.
+All stakeholders (French operators, AF2M, A2C*, aggregators, etc.) have agreed to change the rules for sending SMS, in order to protect the identity of "sensitive" brands likely to be used, and guarantee greater security for mobile users.

-The main measure of this commission is the limitation of the use of OADC (Sender ID), otherwise known as personalized senders.
-All senders of so-called sensitive brands, or resembling a sensitive brand, are prohibited, a priori.
+The committee's key measure is to restrict the use of OADCs (Sender IDs), otherwise known as personalized senders.
+All senders of so-called sensitive brands, or those resembling a sensitive brand, are banned, a priori.

 Similarly, overly generic Sender IDs such as " SMS Info" are prohibited.